coretrix/hitrix/README.md

 ### The key services and features of Hitrix are:
 - Config service
 - ORM service to access database
+- Redis Cache layer on top of mysql
 - Redis Search layer on top of mysql
 - Redis Stream for queues
 - OSS service